SpamixOfficial/blutils/CONTRIBUTING.md

     - "Fixed bug" (Doesn't properly describe what has been done)
     - "."
 (Empty message, very bad)
     - "John Doe caused this and now I blame him for it.
 Btw I fixed it" (Finger pointing which breaks guideline 1)
-- Always prioritize GNU Coreutils compability.
-If this is not possible please justify it properly.
+- While GNU compatibility is nice it shouldn't make code too complicated.
+Options deemed as bloat are totally okay to remove or just straight up ignore, but please justify your choices properly.
 - Commits in rust are preferred but any compiled language is allowed as long as it plays nicely with the rest of the project
     - If it changes the build procedure in any way you need state this in the commit, **CLEARLY**
     - And please, no Python or Javascript for commands.